catai9/catai9.github.io/_posts/2019-10-02-personal-website.markdown

 Personal website to showcase project portfolio.

 One of my first personal projects was creating a personal website.
 I have gone through two major iterations of my website and utilised various tools for each version.
 This article will be discussing the major changes and their respective reasons.

+The current version of the website is customized from a Jekyll template to include features such as a search bar and custom post pages.

 Link to [Github Code]({{page.github}}).